Commonly used terms in GatherContent

 Each status should represent a phase of work that the item will go through, such as "Editing".
 This means everyone who has an interest in the item is able to see exactly what is happening with that item, as well as what's left to get the item published.

 An item or project is counted as active when it isn't archived.
 These count towards the plan limits for projects & items.

 Archived items and projects

 You can archive an item or project when you've finished working on it.
-These archived items and projects don't count toward the plan limits, and can be restored back to your account dashboard or Content tab if you need.
+These archived items and projects don't count toward the plan limits and can be restored back to your account dashboard or Content tab if you need it.